top of page

 3. Dying with too much money (challenge twelve in part two).

-As a reminder, with Bengen's approach (withdrawals are adjusted for inflation each year over a thirty-year retirement), we do not adjust our withdrawals depending on how well the portfolio has been performing or how high inflation is.
-This leads to a wide range of potential outcomes.
-Using our baseline example (see challenge one in part one) with a portfolio of 50% stocks and 50% bonds, the historical worst case had the money running out after around 18 years, while the best case had the finishing balance at more than six times the starting balance (in real terms after 30 years).
+As a reminder, Bengen's approach is effectively a one-factor model, where the only variable impacting portfolio withdrawal adjustments is the current level of inflation.
+Bengen's model has historically resulted in a wide range of portfolio balances at the end of a 30-year retirement.
+Using our baseline example (see challenge one in part one) with a portfolio of 50% stocks and 50% bonds, the historical worst case had the money running out after around 21 years, while the best case had the finishing balance at almost than six times the starting balance (in real terms) after 30 years.
 The reality of Bengen's approach is that there is a very good chance that you will die with more money than you started with.
+Or you may run out before the thirty years are up.
+Either outcome is suboptimal.

 A vast range of potential outcomes using Bengen's approach.